hanumantharao19/devops_mhr_documents/linux.md

 - cd .. # it is used to go back to the directory
 - cd ../../.. # is is used to go back to the three directories
 - cd ~  # it used to swith to home directory of the user
+- su - pavan  # it is used switch to the pavan user
 ## Following ways we are using to create file
 ## - 1) cat
        cat is used to read the file and create and oppendn the files